lcy-seso/LearningNotes/paper_notes/DL_compiler/srcs/swift_for_tf.md

 1. The compiler _**finds the tensor operations in the code**_.
 1. The compiler _**desugars high-level abstractions**_ (like structs, tuples, generics, functions, variables, etc) that connect tensor operations through a process called "deabstraction".
-    * the tensor operations are directly connected to each other through [SSA](https://en.wikipedia.org/wiki/Static_single_assignment_form) dataflow edges
+    * the tensor operations are directly connected to each other through [SSA](https://en.wikipedia.org/wiki/Static_single_assignment_form) data flow edges
     * the tensor operations are embedded in a control flow graph represented in the Swift Intermediate Language (SIL).
 1. _**Remove the tensor operations from the host code**_:
     * A transformation called "partitioning" extracts the graph operations from the program and builds a new SIL function to represent the tensor code.
-    * New calls are injected that call into the [new runtime library](https://github.com/tensorflow/swift/blob/master/docs/DesignOverview.md#runtime-entry-points-for-extraction) to start up TensorFlow.
+    * New calls have injected that call into the [new runtime library](https://github.com/tensorflow/swift/blob/master/docs/DesignOverview.md#runtime-entry-points-for-extraction) to start up TensorFlow.
     * Rendezvous to collect any results, and send/receive values between the host and the tensor program as it runs.
-1. Once the tensor function is formed, it has some transformations applied to it, and is _**eventually emitted to a TensorFlow graph**_.
+1. Once the tensor function is formed, it has some transformations applied to it and is _**eventually emitted to a TensorFlow graph**_.

 ## The TensorFlow module